bitsick/django-multi-tenant-users/README.rst

 Next, create a tenant permissions model.
 This model will be be assigned permissions and group memberships within tenants and as such must be installed in ``TENANT_APPS``.
-It must inherit from ``multi_tenant_users.permissions import TenantPermissionsMixin`` to implement the authorization functionality Django expects.
+It must inherit from ``multi_tenant_users.permissions.TenantPermissionsMixin`` to implement the authorization functionality Django expects.
 For example:

 .. code-block:: python

   # myproject/permissions/models.py

-  from django.db import models
-  from multi_tenant_users.permissions import TenantPermissionsMixin from tenant_schemas.permi import TenantMixin
+  from multi_tenant_users.permissions import TenantPermissionsMixin

   class TenantPermissions(TenantPermissionsMixin):